department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 <div class="feature" markdown=“1”>

-### What if I'm a Servicemember who hasn't yet received a service-connected disability rating?
+### What if I'm applying for Chapter 31, and I haven't yet received a service-connected disability rating?

 You don't need to wait for a rating.
 Instead, please fill out VA Form 28-0588 (VA Vocational Rehabilitation - Getting Ahead After You Get Out).
 [Download Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).